+https://raisingchildren.net.au/preschoolers/play-learning/media/video-games-apps

-https://raisingchildren.net.au/preschoolers/play-learning/media/video-games-apps Across the numerous rating organisations and methods, an individual title maybe recommended for differing ages.
+Across the numerous rating organisations and methods, an individual title maybe recommended for differing ages.
 For example the popular game, 'Fortnite' is rated by Common sense media parents as 11+, common sense kids as 10+ but as 13+ by other classifiers.
 In these cases we individually assess game titles for their suitability for our group of participants and request parental permission for deference to the outcome of our assessment.
 Game content suitability is rated against a number of criteria including positive messages, positive role models & representations, ease of play, violence, sex, language, consumerism and drink, drugs & smoking and whether participants are allowed to play the game.
 We favour game content that has high ratings in the positive aspect categories.

 - Children do not engage in screen-based experiences during the other program sessions (such as physical activity sessions and meal times). - The content of program and games is appropriate for all the children present.
 These activities are limited to C, G and PG ratings.
 Other ratings will be individually assessed by the service and parents for appropriateness.
-Parent / Guardian authorisation for children to play other rated games will be asked for within the enrolment form.
-MA and R rates games and content will not be available in the program.

-• The Parents / Families have the responsibility to ensure that: Children may bring electronic games from home into the programs with the consent of the Team Leader or Program Supervisor.
+MA and R rates games and content will not be available in the program. - The Parents / Families have the responsibility to ensure that: Children may bring electronic games from home into the programs with the consent of the Team Leader or Program Supervisor.
 All games brought from home must be of a G or PG rating.
-SHP staff take no responsibility for games or devices brought to the program.
+Program staff take no responsibility for games or devices brought to the program.
 They are the responsibility of the child.
 Staff are permitted to confiscate a game or device if deemed unsuitable and it will be returned to the parent upon collection of the child.
 All electronic games may only be used in combination with the programmed activities.